 What to wear

-- you may need an examination, so we advise women to wear something simple to slip off, such as trousers or a skirt, rather than a dress
+- You may need an examination, so we advise you wear something simple to slip off, such as trousers or a skirt, rather than a dress.

 Eating and drinking

 Please do not eat or drink before your appointment if you have been asked not to do so, as this may result in us having to cancel your appointment.
-If you are not sure whether you can eat or drink, please call and check, or ask on the day of your appointment.
+If you are not sure whether you can eat or drink, please call and check.

 Practical, emotional and psychological support

 We realise this is a difficult time.
 If you have any concerns or worries, please call 020 7188 0902, Monday to Friday, 8am to 5pm.